Jhyde927/Marooned/Marooned.md

 chatGPT is no good at spiders.

 Got a decent comic book style giant spider.
-Maybe a little to cartoony bet was the best I could do.
+Maybe a little to cartoony but was the best I could do.
 Made a whole sprite sheet.
 Need to rig it up.
 Idle case should be different.
 He should not chase unless, he's laid an egg, and is within a distance for a certain amount of seconds then he will chase and attack, then back off and lay another egg and repeat.
 Could reuse reposition state to reposition to another random tile like 1000 units away.
 5 tiles away.

 generate art of a spider egg hatching a baby spider. and also exploding like in the movie aliens.